aaab34295-coder/STM_LLM/README.md

 This project builds on prior open-source work and extends it with a new semantic matching and graph-enhanced memory design.
 In particular, we sincerely thank the authors of the original **ST-LLM** repository for releasing their codebase, which provided an important foundation for our implementation and experimentation.

-## Acknowledgements

-We gratefully acknowledge the following open-source projects and prior work:

-* **ST-LLM+**: Our implementation is substantially inspired by and partially built upon the training framework and design ideas released by the original ST-LLM authors.
-We sincerely thank them for making their code publicly available and for supporting reproducible research in LLM-based traffic forecasting.
-* **ESG**: We also thank the ESG project for providing data processing resources and references for the traffic datasets used in this line of work.
-* More broadly, we appreciate the open-source community for contributing tools, libraries, and benchmarks that make this research possible.

-If you use this repository, we encourage you to also cite and acknowledge the original ST-LLM+ work alongside this project.

 ## Overview